-A break below 80 and 78 are necessary to witness a more sustained decline in the ratio and thus advances in both metals.
+A break below 80 and 78 is necessary to witness a more sustained decline in the ratio and thus advances in both metals.
 These two levels are converging on the key 80 figure within the next four months.

 The model calls for a resolution to this pattern by end-2019.
 It is thus our leading market indicator to watch for the year ahead for precious metals investors.